Zalewa/voyandz/SPECS.md

 development version bump commit should be created as soon as release commit is tagged, and immediately follow this release commit.

-Development versions should end with 'dev' suffix, ie. `x.y.zdev`.
+Development versions should end with '.dev' suffix, ie. `x.y.z.dev`.

 Development version bump commit should not be tagged.